Recently a reader who is setting up her first home sent me an email to ask for my recommendations of cleaning tools everyone should own.

 As I thought about my response, I realized that what seems an obvious must-have to someone might not be needed by someone with hard floors.
 A carpet shampooer, for instance, is a tool I need in my home where two cats and an active teenager frequently wreak havoc on my rugs.
 But if I had wood floors, I wouldn’t need one at all.

 There’s also a difference between cleaning tools, which the reader specifically asked about, and different cleaning products I think everyone should have.
-White vinegar is one of my go-to cleaning products, as is baking soda, hydrogen peroxide, and various essential oils.
-But those aren’t really tools so much as ingredients to making homemade cleaning products.
+White vinegar is one of my go-to cleaning products — as are baking soda, hydrogen peroxide, and various essential oils.
+But those aren’t tools so much as ingredients to make homemade cleaning products.

 10 Cleaning Tools Everyone Should Own